Crimes of the Future

 The inciting incident occurs at 13 minutes when Timlin and Wippet from the National Organ Registry reveal their obsessive interest in Saul's work and hint at a larger conspiracy involving inner beauty pageants and evolutionary resistance groups..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Saul agrees to perform an autopsy on Lang Dotrice's murdered son Brecken, crossing from artist into investigator and entering a dangerous conspiracy about human evolution., moving from reaction to action.
+This reveals the protagonist's commitment to Saul agrees to perform an autopsy on Lang Dotrice's murdered son Brecken, crossing from artist into investigator and entering a dangerous conspiracy about human evolution., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Saul reveals to Caprice that he's been recruited as an informant by the government, marking a false defeat as his artistic integrity is compromised and his relationship with Caprice becomes strained., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (76% through) represents the emotional nadir.
-Here, Router is killed, the plastic-eating experiment fails violently, and Saul realizes his informant role has led to death and destruction - his attempt to serve both art and authority collapses., shows the protagonist at their lowest point.
+Here, Router is killed, the plastic-eating experiment fails violently, and Saul realizes his informant role has led to death and destruction - his attempt to serve both art and authority collapses., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Saul discovers he may be developing the ability to digest plastic himself, understanding that he is not documenting evolution but embodying it - he must accept his transformation rather than perform it., demonstrating the transformation achieved throughout the journey.